khunpanya/SqlPlace/README.md

 - Help you parameterize query with less code.
 Also free you from parameter ordering hassles.
 - Help you compose complex query using statement template.
 - Help you dynamically generate query from data list.
-- Does not help you switch among SQL dialects.
-You have to decide for one.
+- Help you automatically switch among SQL dialects.
 - Good for making SQL for dynamic CRUD, WHERE-IN clause, nested query, MERGE query, PIVOT query, etc.

 ---